• 6-Minute Article

 From a financial standpoint, empty nesters should envision what they want their retirement to look like and analyze their future cash flow situation based on what they know now.

-What to do: Communicate with your partner or family members to ensure you’re on the same page about lifestyle goals.
+What to do: Communicate with your partner or family members to ensure that you’re on the same page about lifestyle goals.

 Turning 59½

-Half birthdays also can trigger important events that have income and tax consequences.
+Half birthdays can also trigger important events that have income and tax consequences.
 Turning 59½ may make you eligible to start withdrawing money from annuities, IRAs, and qualified plans without the 10% tax penalty mentioned earlier.

-Pursuing Your Passion or New Professional Opportunities
+Pursuing Your Passions or New Professional Opportunities

 Turning 62

-Drew Parker of Washington, anticipated years ago that his job as a merchandising finance manager might be eliminated, forcing him into early retirement.
+Drew Parker of Washington anticipated years ago that his job as a merchandising finance manager might be eliminated, forcing him into early retirement.
 To prepare, he contributed 15% to his 401(k), regularly added to his savings, and invested conservatively.
 Now that he’s no longer working, the 58-year-old plans to do what he can to delay taking Social Security when he becomes eligible.

 Turning 65